Amsterdam cannabis cafes fear foreign tourist ban amid COVID recovery | DW | 01.11.2021

 "When they closed the coffee shops for [the] corona[virus pandemic], there were drug dealers on every street corner.
 So a few days later they reversed the move."

-Meanwhile, Mcguire believes that the chances of such a ban are exceptionally slim.
+Mcguire agrees that the chances of such a ban are exceptionally slim.
 "It's totally a lie," she said.
 "They will never ever let that come to pass."

 She is also concerned that enforcing such a law would be difficult, given the number of non-Dutch European Union residents who work in the city.